What is ABA?

 ABA stands for Applied Behavior Analysis, and its goal is to give kids with autism the skills they need for a full life.

 ABA is based on the science of behaviorism, first defined by BF Skinner in the 1930s.
-Over the past century, it has grown to become a highly effective way of treating autism.
+Over the past century, it has become a highly effective way of treating autism.

 ABA operates on a few fundamental principles (though each of these concepts can become highly technical).
 The first is the principle of reinforcement.
 Reinforcement is the idea that any rewarding behavior occurs more, and any behavior that doesn’t get rewarded stops happening.

 Another principle is motivation.
 In ABA, we use motivation to encourage kids to learn.
 All parents commonly practice this; if you want to eat ice cream, you must eat your peas first.
 If you’re going to get a good grade, you have to study.
-Focusing the child’s attention on what motivates them can encourage them to do the harder (but sometimes less fun) work of learning.
+Focusing the child’s attention on what motivates them can encourage them to do the harder (but sometimes less fun) learning work.